menu

 The best map that you can carry is a topographic map that is either waterproof or stored in a ziploc bag.
 It’s also important to carry a compass to put your map to use.

 You can download a map of your hiking trail to your phone or GPS device from apps like AllTrails and Gaia GPS, but a topographic map and compass are the best navigational tools you can have.
 While having a map on your phone is convenient, phone batteries can die and electronic devices can get damaged in poor weather.
-Always carry a portable charger if you’re relying on your phone for navigation.
+Always carry a portable battery charger if you’re relying on your phone for navigation.

 If you’re going to carry a topographic map and compass while solo hiking, it’s important to know how to use them.
 You can find classes at REI or see if your local community college has any available.